Chynwa2017/Chynwa2017/README.md

 - 👋 Hi, I’m @Chynwa2017
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning to become a front-end developer
-- 💞️ I’m looking to collaborate on blockchain
+- 💞️ I’m looking to collaborate on projects to enhance my knowledge
 - 📫 How to reach me sagedeborah928@gmail.com

 <!---